nason31/BA/README.md

 # Code for Thesis: A Non-Parametric Text Classification Approach Utilizing Lossless Compression Models

-This paper is accepted to Findings of [ACL2023](https://aclanthology.org/2023.findings-acl.426/).
+This codebase is the extension of https://github.com/bazingagin/npc_gzip, which was provided with the examined paper.

 -------------------------